 It’s truly annoying when you find your Bluetooth device such as Bluetooth keyboard or headset keeps disconnecting.
-Don’t worry.
-You can solve this problem by yourself.
-Here’re 5 simple fixes to try!
+This sort of problem is very common but it’s often not hard to solve.
+Here’re 5 quick fixes you can try!

 You may not try them all; just work your way down the list until you find the one that works for you.

 - Change the Bluetooth power setting